WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 Finally, we resolved this conflict.

+TODO: A screenshot shows the compilation success

-> Item 7: A template implementation should be included in the macro's
+> Item 7: An example expansion should be included in the macro's
 > documentation.

-However, it is not enough to have item 5 alone.
+However, it is not enough to have item 6 alone.
 The programmers still could be confused about how to manually "expand" the macro by itself.
-To address this, the macro authors should include a template implementation of the macro in its documentation.
-This provides programmers with the guidance they need to proceed.
+To address this, the macro authors should include an example implementation that shows how to manually expand the macro in its documentation.
+This provides programmers with the guidance they need to manually resolve macro expansion conflicts.

 ### Why I Didn't Recommend Using makeUniqueName(_:)